What Is Pooled Distribution? Benefits and Challenges

 Across the United States, there are nearly 37,000 car dealerships in service.

 Those franchised dealerships receive parts shipped via a pooled distribution platform.
 Each dealership sends in an order for warehoused parts or consumables.
 This includes things like oil and air filters.
-The orders are then received by the franchises distribution warehouse who groups them together for delivery at the same time to one specific region.
+The orders are then received by the franchise's distribution warehouse who groups them together for delivery at the same time to one specific region.

-The concept is quite efficient – huh?
+The concept is quite efficient, isn't it?

 Well, imagine if independently-owned car dealerships could do the same!
 By working together to receive or ship items they all use daily, instead of setting up individual shipments?
 By pooling their resources, they save money on shipping (as a group) and reduce delivery times (by combining the shipments into one shipment).
-Furthermore, it reduces the chances of shipping damage of other errors.
+Furthermore, it reduces the chances of shipping damage or other errors.

 Like any other shipping mode, the pooled distribution concept has a few hurdles associated with it.
-We've compiled a list of the top 3 most common pooled distribution issues to give you an idea of what you are up against.
+We've compiled a list of the top 3 most common pooled distribution issues to give you an idea of what you are up against:

 Anytime you partner with others, flexibility goes out the window.